Starlovermwah/DiscordEmbeddingFormatter/README.md

 - Different styles to choose from in the homepage

 Crediting
-- Tool pages and style made by Movielord
+- Tool pages and style made by SpaghettiMast3r
 - I did the index